Black Hawk Dog Food Review - Including Puppy, Senior & Grain Free

 Taste 4/5

 Most pups absolutely love the taste of Black Hawk dry kibble.
-In fact, many dog owners claim their pets scoff down their food as soon as the plate is down.
-Since the main ingredient in all recipes is always animal protein, it’s no wonder dogs really like the flavour.
+In fact, as my dog is one of the many that do, I can honestly claim that my pets scoff down his entire bowl as soon as it hits the floor.
+Since the main ingredient in all recipes is animal protein, it’s no wonder dogs like the flavour.

 Nevertheless, since they have limited protein options available, this brand might not be the best choice for picky eaters.
-If your pup doesn’t really enjoy chicken, fish or lamb, you should probably buy another kibble.
+With my dachshund, I’m all too familiar with the polite sniff and, “No, thank you”.
+If your pup turns their nose up at chicken, fish, or lamb, then you should consider another brand.

-Because of the relatively low variety in comparison with other brands available in the Australian market, we’re taking off 1 star.
+Due to the relatively low variety, compared to other brands available in the Australian market, we’re taking off 1 star.

 Ingredients 3/5

-Select diets with real, recognizable, whole-food ingredients.
+Select diets with real, recognisable, whole-food ingredients.
 If the majority of listed ingredients is unfamiliar to you, find another diet - VCA hospitals [5]

-As such, Black Hawk ticks this box with ease.
-However, keep in mind Black Hawk has changed their recipes in the past without any warning.
-For example, the lamb flavour previously only had lamb, and now it has chicken -without it being clearly advertised on the front of the bag-.
+Although they use familiar ingredients, keep in mind Black Hawk has changed its recipes in the past without warning.
+For example, the lamb flavour previously only had lamb, and now it has chicken – this was never clearly advertised on the front of the bag.
 These changes were accelerated by the purchase of the company by New Zealand’s Masterpet.
-If your dog can’t eat or is sensitive to certain ingredients, it’s important you read the ingredient list carefully before purchasing a new bag.
-This is key even if you’ve fed the same brand for a while!
+If your dog can’t eat or is sensitive to certain ingredients, it’s important you check the ingredient list carefully before purchasing a new bag.
+This is key even if you’ve been feeding them the same brand for a while!

-While Black Hawk’s ingredients are pretty healthful, we’re taking off 2 stars because of the impromptu changes in the recipes and the fact they don’t use whole animal protein sources and stick to meal-type protein.
+While Black Hawk’s ingredients are healthy enough, our expert team is taking off 2 stars for the impromptu changes to recipes and the fact they don’t use whole animal protein sources, instead choosing a lesser quality meal-type protein.

 Protein content 3.5/5

-This dog food has a very high protein content: just above 30%.
-This is in line with official AAFCO recommendations that prescribe 18% minimum crude protein for adult dogs.
-Because of this, you can be sure your pet will have appropriate nutrition to stay strong and healthy.
+This dog food has a very high protein content, just above 30%.
+This is in line with official American Association of Feed Control Officials’ (AAFCO) recommendations that prescribe 18% minimum crude protein for adult dogs.
+Therefore, you can be sure your furry friend has adequate nutrition to stay strong and healthy.

 Additives 4/5

-[…] more people are recognizing the benefits of emu oil for pets for reducing inflammation or joint pain, moisturizing skin & coat, soothing irritated skin, healing flea bites, and relieving allergy symptoms. – Jeffers Pet [4]
+[…] more people are recognising the benefits of emu oil for pets for reducing inflammation or joint pain, moisturising skin & coat, soothing irritated skin, healing flea bites, and relieving allergy symptoms – Jeffers Pet [4]

-PRO TIP: Remember to only buy dog food without sulphites, and those that only use human-grade proteins
+PRO TIP: Remember to only buy dog food without sulphites, and those that strictly use human-grade proteins.

-The only detail we don’t like, and we’re taking a star off because of it, it’s that it lists "natural antioxidants" in the ingredient list, without specifying what those are.
-It’s important we know everything going into our dog’ system!
+The only detail we don’t like, and we’re taking a star off because of it, is the listing of "natural antioxidants" as an ingredient, without specifying what those are.
+It’s important we know everything going into our dog’s system!

 Variety 3/5

-This brand has two main ranges: original and grain-free.
-On top of that, they also offer a limited range of wet food, although their main product is traditional dry kibble.
+As our research team soon discovered this brand has two main ranges: original and grain-free.
+On top of that, they offer a limited range of wet food, although their staple product is traditional dry kibble.

-While many of the products on offer are based around chicken, Black Hawk also has recipes based on lamb, salmon, kangaroo, ocean fish and beef.
-Nevertheless, if your dog has intolerances to these mainstream proteins, Black Hawk might not be the best option since they don’t offer more exotic flavours like venison or sardines.
+While many of their products are chicken-based, Black Hawk also has recipes based around lamb, salmon, kangaroo, ocean fish and beef.
+Nevertheless, if your dog has intolerances to these mainstream proteins, Black Hawk might not be the best option since they don’t offer more niche flavours like venison or sardines.

-In spite of this, the brand is still a good choice if you want to tailor your dog’s diet to their size.
-As you probably already know, the nutritional needs of large and small breeds are very different, and Black Hawk offers options that cater to those specific needs.
+Despite this, the brand is still a good choice when tailoring your dog’s diet to their size.
+Our expert panel wants to remind you that the nutritional needs of large and small breeds are vastly different, and we like that Black Hawk offers options that cater to those specific needs.

 Both their original and grain-free lines have options for small and large breeds, albeit limited.
-Keep in mind that Black Hawk grain-free only has one flavour available made for small and large breeds -chicken-.
-That means if your dog doesn’t like chicken or is allergic, you won’t have a grain-free option tailored to their size.
+Keep in mind that Black Hawk grain-free only has one flavour available for small and large breeds, the trusty chicken.
+If your dog doesn’t like chicken or is allergic, you won’t have a grain-free option tailored to their size.
 On the other hand, their original line only has lamb and rice available for small breeds, while large dogs get chicken and rice.
 Again, if your dog can’t eat those ingredients, you’ll have to look elsewhere.

-Because of their limited options, especially when it comes to puppy, small and large breed adult dogs, we’re giving Black Hawk 3 stars in this category.
+Considering their limited flavours, especially when it comes to specific age, size and working dog options, our panel has decided we're giving Black Hawk 3 stars in this category.

 Price 5/5

-Black Hawk is one of the more affordable quality dog foods in Australia!
-Their puppy food in particular is a pretty sweet deal when compared with other brands.
-This brand is also a great option if you’re looking for an affordable grain-free option for your dog that won’t break the bank.
-Plus, for the price, it has a nicer ingredient list than other options within this price range.
+Black Hawk is one of the more affordable quality dog foods in Australia, which I appreciate as a dog parent with several pups!
+Their puppy food is a particularly sweet deal when compared with other brands.
+This brand is also a great choice if you’re looking for an affordable grain-free option for your dog that doesn’t break the bank, which is a reality in my household.
+Plus, for the price, our experts all agree that it has a superior ingredient list to other dog foods within the same price range.

 Black Hawk Puppy Food Review

-Of course, our Black Hawk dry dog food review wouldn’t be complete without looking at their puppy options.
-Plus, since Black Hawk was one of our choices in our best puppy food roundup, we think it’s very important to dive deeper into the brand’s puppy kibble options!
+Our Black Hawk dry dog food review wouldn’t be complete without looking at their puppy options.
+Plus, since Black Hawk was one of our choices in our best puppy food roundup, I think it’s vital that we dive deeper into the brand’s puppy kibble options!

 Black Hawk Puppy Flavours

-On the other hand, their grain free line only has one puppy option: ocean fish for all breeds.
-This is a fairly small selection, especially if your puppy has an extra-sensitive stomach and can’t have lamb, chicken or fish.
+On the other hand, our testing panel was dismayed to see that their grain-free line only has one puppy option, ocean fish for all breeds.
+This is quite a small selection, especially if your puppy has an extra-sensitive stomach and can’t have lamb, chicken, or fish, or the flavour on offer doesn’t match with their size.

 Ingredients and Recipe

-In spite of the limited flavour options, we really like the composition of their original large-breed puppy recipe.
-While it does have rice, it’s also packed with other goodies that fit the needs of large and giant puppies.
-For example, it has both glucosamine and chondroitin to keep their joints healthy, and it’s also highly caloric to keep up with their fast growth.
+Aside from their limited flavour options, I like the composition of their original large-breed puppy recipe.
+While it does contain rice, it’s also packed with other goodies that fit the needs of large and giant puppies.
+For example, it has both glucosamine and chondroitin to keep their joints healthy, and it’s also highly calorific to keep up with their fast growth.

-All in all, we think Black Hawk puppy food is great if you’re looking for an affordable kibble for your large- or giant-breed puppy.
+All in all, our team of experts agree that Black Hawk puppy food is great if you’re looking for an affordable kibble for your large- or giant-breed puppy.

 Black Hawk Dog Food Vs Royal Canin: How Do They Compare?

-If you’re wondering if you should buy Black Hawk or Royal Canine dog food, it’s important to understand their similarities (and differences).
+If you’re wondering if you should buy Black Hawk or Royal Canin dog food, it’s important to understand their similarities (and differences).

 The main difference between Black Hawk and Royal Canin lies in their ingredients.
-While all Black Hawk products have animal protein of some kind as the first ingredient, Royal Canin’s first ingredient sis always a carbohydrate like rice or oats.
-On the other hand, Black Hawk always indicates the source of protein -like chicken meal, or lamb meal- while Royal Canin simply mentions animal fats, animal protein or poultry protein.
+While all Black Hawk products have animal protein of some kind as the first ingredient, Royal Canin’s first ingredient is always a carbohydrate, like rice or oats.
+Our team of canine nutritionists and vets were also quick to point out that Black Hawk always indicates the specific protein source – like chicken meal, or lamb meal – while Royal Canin simply mentions generic animal fats, animal protein or poultry protein.

-PRO TIP: Royal canine doesn’t specify their animal protein sources, and this can be a problem if your dog tends to be allergic to certain proteins.
+PRO TIP: Royal Canin doesn’t specify their animal protein sources, and this can be a problem if your dog has allergies to certain proteins.

-On the flip side, Royal Canin has an incredibly large flavour and nutrition profile variety: you can find anything from breed-specific foods -for example, for rottweilers or retrievers- to age-specific options, or flavours made to keep their teeth healthy, lighter options for overweight dogs, hypoallergenic foods and everything in between.
-However, they don’t have any grain-free options.
+On the flip side, I appreciate how Royal Canin has an incredibly large flavour and nutrition profile variety.
+I have been able to find anything from breed-specific foods – for example, for rottweilers or retrievers – to age-specific options.
+They also have flavours made to keep their teeth healthy, lighter options for overweight dogs, hypoallergenic foods, and everything in between.
+However, I was disappointed to learn that they don’t have any grain-free options.

-In spite of the larger variety, Black Hawk’s protein sources are healthier, and they offer grain-free options if you want that for your pup.
-Because of that, we recommend it over Royal Canin.
+Despite the larger variety, Black Hawk’s protein sources are healthier, and they offer grain-free options if you want that for your pup.
+For this reason, our team of researchers recommend it over Royal Canin.

 Do Not Buy If…

-While Black Hawk is a good option for many pets, you might want to choose another brand.
+While Black Hawk is a good option for many pets, our canine pros point out that you might want to choose another brand in some circumstances.
 This is not the right choice if you:

 The Verdict

-We hope today’s Blackhawk dry dog food review helped you make a good choice adapted to your personal needs!
+We hope today’s Black Hawk dry dog food review helps to inform your choice according to your personal needs!

 Want to read more dog food brand reviews?
 Check out the below: